The Balmer Break and Optical Continuum of Little Red Dots from Super-Eddington Accretion: The sphere scenario

 To compare with observation in more detail, in Figure~\ref{fig:spherespec_obs}, we select four sources with strong Balmer breaks, UNCOVER-45924, RUBIES-UDS-154183, RUBIES-UDS-40579, and RUBIES-UDS-31747.
-The first source is discovered in the UNCOVER survey \citep{Bezanson2024}, photometrically selected \citep{Labbe2025}, and studied in detail with high-SNR NIRSpec/PRISM spectroscopy \citep{Labbe2024}, known as one of the most optically luminous LRDs observed so far.
+The first source is discovered in the UNCOVER survey \citep{Bezanson2024}, photometrically selected \citep{Labbe2025}, and studied in detail with high-signal-to-noise-ratio NIRSpec/PRISM spectroscopy \citep{Labbe2024}, known as one of the most optically luminous LRDs observed so far.
 The latter three sources are observed as part of the RUBIES program \citep{deGraaff2024}.
 RUBIES-UDS-154183 shows an outstanding Balmer break strength exceeding the limit expected from any stellar population \citep{deGraaff2025}.
 RUBIES-UDS-40579 is known for its extreme red color and has been studied individually in \citet{Wang2025}.
 RUBIES-UDS-31747 is the same object that we highlighted in Figure~\ref{fig:diskspec_m7l2}.
 These sources represent LRDs with strong Balmer breaks at different luminosities and colors.
-On top of them are the spectra interpolated from our parameter grid: we choose $L$ to match the peak luminosities of each objects and then choose $\rho_{\rm ref}$ to match the optical color.
+On top of them are the spectra interpolated from our parameter grid: we choose $L$ to match the peak luminosities of each object and then choose $\rho_{\rm ref}$ to match the optical color.
 These are not intended as rigorous fits of the observations, but the visual agreement demonstrates that the spherical model can reproduce a strong break and a red optical color simultaneously without invoking stellar populations or external gas or dust absorption.
 The model spectra have a discontinuity at the Balmer break instead of a smooth rollover as in the observed spectra because we do not consider the Balmer series near the break, which will blend and form quasi-continuum absorption in the presence of turbulent gas motion.
-At longer wavelengths, the model curves become somewhat bluer than the observed spectra\footnote{Our model spectra, especially the reddest ones, have larger curvature than a blackbody in the optical (see also X.~Lin et al. 2025, in prep).
+At longer wavelengths, the model curves become somewhat bluer than the observed spectra\footnote{Our model spectra, especially the reddest ones, have larger curvature than a blackbody in the optical \citep[see also][]{Lin2025b}.
 When the gas is mostly neutral (e.g., $T\lesssim5000{\rm~K}$ at $\rho=10^{-12}{\rm~g~cm^{-3}}$), Rayleigh scattering will become the dominant opacity source at optical wavelengths \citep[see][although they studied zero-metallicity gas]{Lenzuni1991}.
-It preferentially suppresses short-wavelength spectral flux, similar to but more manifest than its role in metal-poor giant stars \citep{Cayrel2004}. }, and the small inverse Paschen break is not clear in the data.
-These discrepancies can be alleviated by extensions of our simplistic model, e.g., by allowing for a distribution of $\rho_{\rm ref}$.
+It preferentially suppresses short-wavelength spectral flux, similar to but more manifest than its role in metal-poor giant stars \citep{Cayrel2004}. }.
+This discrepancy can be alleviated by extensions of our simplistic model, e.g., by allowing for a distribution of $\rho_{\rm ref}$.
 This will produce a range of effective temperatures at the photosphere, which tends to boost the infrared flux and smooth out the inverse Paschen break (which disappears at high $\rho_{\rm ref}$ in our models) while maintaining the Balmer break.
 This will arise naturally if rotation breaks spherical symmetry and the infalling gas has a more oval shape.